docarray/docarray/docs/get-started/what-is.md

-# What is DocArray
+# What is DocArray?

 ndarray

 motivation example: NLP, CV

+# Comparing to Alternatives

-comparison ndarray, pandas, JSON, protobuf
+ndarray, JSON, pandas dataframe, protobuf

+# To Jina Users

 To jina 2.x users